 GRI is now the most widely used sustainability reporting framework.
 There are four key elements in the framework:

-- Sustainability reporting guidelines (the Guidelines) are the cornerstone of the framework.
+- Sustainability reporting guidelines (the Standards) are the cornerstone of the framework.
 These consist of Principles for defining report content and ensuring the quality of reported information.
 They also include Standard Disclosures made up of performance indicators and other disclosure items, as well as guidance on specific technical topics in reporting.
-The third edition of the Guidelines – the G3 – were published in 2006

 - Indicator protocols exist for each of the performance indicators contained in the Guidelines.
 These protocols provide definitions, compilation guidance, and other information to assist report writers and to ensure consistency in the interpretation of the performance indicators.
 Users of the Guidelines should also use the Indicator Protocols.